AdarshKumarShorthillsAI/weaviate-pt/backup_restore/README.md

 ```

 **Options:**
-- Enter `11` - Create only SongLyrics_10k
+- Enter `1` - Create one collection
-- Enter `all` - Create all 13 collections
+- Enter `all` - Create all 9 collections
-- Enter `1 11 13` - Create multiple
+- Enter `1 2 3` - Create multiple

 ---